jumpnow/jumpnowtek-site/_posts/2014-11-18-FreeBSD-Duovero-I2C-Changing-Bus-Speeds.md

 When you provide a speed, the FreeBSD driver will try to find the speed you asked for or the next highest speed below what you asked for.

-Currently I have not been successful getting `1 MHz` to work, even with the *EEPROM* described below.
+Currently I have not been successful getting `1 MHz` to work with the in-tree source code.
+I've submitted my failed test results in this [bug report][i2c-bug] along with some alternative timing dividers that do work for me if you really need a `1 MHz` speed.
+No response from the FreeBSD developers on getting this committed though.

-But the `100 kHz` and `400 kHz` speeds are working well on the two different devices I have tried.
+The `100 kHz` and `400 kHz` speeds are working just fine on the two different devices I have tried.
 Those are the common speeds used with *I2C* so this is a good improvement.

 You can change the *I2C* bus speed three different ways